-Croatia’s Dalmatian Coast is a well-known paradise to Europeans and it’s time more people knew about this sunny destination.
-There are so many things to love about Croatia – from its idyllic beaches and islands to its budget-friendliness for travelers compared to other European countries.
-Split is the second-largest city in Croatia, situated on the Adriatic Sea and stone’s throw away from some beautiful hidden gems.
-That’s why it’s the perfect city to make your home base in Croatia, in order to explore as much as you can of the coastline!
-Round out your Croatia travel itinerary with these incredible day trips from Split.
+Split is the second-largest city in Croatia, situated on the Adriatic Sea and a stone’s throw away from beautiful hidden gem places.
+That’s why it’s the perfect city to make your home base in Croatia, in order to explore as much as you can of the Dalmatian Coast!
+Round out your Croatia travel itinerary with these ideas for day trips from Split.

-I always love the idea of a day trip because it allows you to stay in one central accommodation, while seeing more, making the most of your travels.
+One of the main advantages to incorporating day trips into your itineraries is that it allows you to stay in one central accommodation, while seeing more – meaning you can make the most of your travels!

 Not having to move hotels every night is one perk, but taking day trips can also save you money!
-If you’re staying in the same accommodation for a week or more let’s say, some places offer discounts (like Airbnb.)
+If you’re staying in the same accommodation for a week or more, most apartment stays and hotels offer long-stay discounts.

-Split is a major city in itself with so much to see.
-But the best part is that it’s so close to some of the most beautiful spots in Croatia.
+Split is a major city in itself with so much to see but the best part about it is its central location to some of the most beautiful spots in Croatia.

-Get inspired to travel to Croatia from these beautiful photos and get to planning your day trips from Split!
+Get inspired to travel to Croatia and start planning your day trips from Split!

 Getting Around Split

-Before you actually get to take these day trips from Split, you need to figure out how you’re going to get there.
+If you’re taking any of these day trips from Split, you need to figure out how you’re going to get around!

 I had a car while in Split, which I think is the easiest way to get around.
 Parking in Split is a bit of a nightmare, so make sure to have accommodation with private parking included if you are taking a car.